Backing up and restoring Cloudera Data Warehouse

 • Create a fresh backup when you plan your upgrade.

-Finding the version of your CDW environment
+Finding the version of your Cloudera Data Warehouse environment

 In Cloudera Data Warehouse, select your environment, click Edit.
 The Environment Details include the version.